The following are guidelines for selection of UUCF delegates to the Unitarian Universalist Association (UUA) annual General Assembly.

 - Represent UUCF at general sessions and vote.

 - Attend an orientation sponsored by the LDT.

 - Attend online orientation provided by the UUA Board.

 - Bring back your experience and share with the congregation.

 6. Guidelines – Financial Assistance for Delegates

 Limited funds are available for financial assistance, with priority given to youth, young adults, members of color and delegates with financial need.
-Registration fees for the board president or alternate will be paid.
 While financial assistance is specifically targeted to registration fees, additional subsidies for transportation and lodging may be available.
-The DCC will work with congregants requesting aid for GA.
+The LDT will work with congregants requesting aid for GA.
 UUA will waive GA registration fees for those who volunteer a certain number of hours at GA.